shanehoey/TeamsTools/README.md

 # TeamsTools

-A PowerShell Module, that includes a collection of scripts to expand on Managing Microsoft Teams with PowerShell.
+A PowerShell Module, that includes a collection of scripts to expand on Managing Microsoft Teams with PowerShell.<!---->

 ## Recommended Usage (Docker)